 - Tissue engineering

-Many of these new topics have already been featured in IDTechEx events such as the IDTechEx Show! in Santa Clara in November.
+Many of these new topics that are of interest to business analysts have already been featured in IDTechEx events such as the IDTechEx Show! in Santa Clara in November.
 IDTechEx’s analyst team also delivered masterclasses on regenerative medicine, connected healthcare, and brain-computer interfaces.
 These were complemented by two conference session tracks, ‘3D Bioprinting’ and ‘Sensors in Healthcare’, highlighting breakthrough developments from leading companies in the field.
 A separate masterclass, ‘Biosensors for Health Diagnostics’, has been on the road this year at IDTechEx’s Business and Technology Insight Forums in Seoul, Tokyo, and Cambridge.